FMIA Week 4: The NFL at the Quarter Pole and an Overtime-Filled Sunday

 Stream of consciousness, Trubisky chapter

 Sunday could have been a landmark day for Mitchell Trubisky.
 We’ll see.
-His rookie coach, Matt Nagy, thought the day with six touchdown passes and no interceptions in a 48-10 win over the Bucs could be a turning point for a young quarterback who’d been struggling.
+His rookie coach, Matt Nagy, thought the day (six touchdown passes, no interceptions in a 48-10 win over the Bucs) could be a turning point for a young quarterback who’d been struggling.
 Nagy and Trubisky both felt the pressure in the City of Broad Shoulders, and the weight was getting heavy.
 The Bears defense was playing like classic Midway Monsters since Khalil Mack arrived a month ago.
 But the offense … 77, 83 and 73-passer-rating games from Trubisky, and the Bears were 27th in passing yards per game entering Sunday.
 Not very good for a quarterback savior.

 What did Trubisky do about it?
 Got to work, according to Nagy.